 Car manufacturers are forever placing greater demands on the quality and environmental credentials of paint processes for the plastic components used in their vehicle interiors.
-To meet these requirements, one of the leading global car suppliers pretreats millions of switches and controls with atmospheric-pressure plasma each year.
+To meet these requirements, a South German manufacturer pretreats millions of switches and controls with atmospheric-pressure plasma each year.